Approximate Nash equilibria in large nonconvex aggregative games: Computing -equilibria for large non-convex congestion games

-In the case where a ``Shapley-Folkman'' disaggregation of $x^{k^*}$ is not easy to obtain, one can use the \tcbl{distributed} randomized disaggregation method introduced in Section \ref{subsec:randomSF} to immediately obtain a \tcbl{$\check{\epsilon}$-MNE, where $\check{\epsilon}$ is given by the following corollary.
-However, the quality of approximation is less good than a ``Shapley-Folkman'' disaggregation. }
+For the case in which a ``Shapley-Folkman'' disaggregation of $x^{k^*}$ is not easy to obtain, one can use the distributed randomized disaggregation method introduced in Section \ref{subsec:randomSF} to immediately obtain an $\check{\epsilon}$-MNE, where $\check{\epsilon}$ is given by the following corollary.
+However, the quality of approximation is worse than that of a ``Shapley-Folkman'' disaggregation.